Background pattern

 atazanavir/cobicistat

-1. What is EVOTAZ and how is it used
+1. What is EVOTAZ and what is it used for

-• atazanavir, an antiviral (or antiretroviral) medication.Pertaining to a group of medications known asprotease inhibitors.
-These medications control the infection caused by the human immunodeficiency virus (HIV) by blocking the production of a protein that HIV needs to multiply.
-They act by reducing the amount of HIV in the body and thereby strengthen the immune system.
-In this way, atazanavir reduces the risk of developing diseases associated with HIV infection.
+• atazanavir, an antiviral medicine (or antiretroviral).It belongs to a group of medicines called protease inhibitors.
+These medicines control HIV infection by blocking the production of a protein that HIV needs to replicate.
+They work by reducing the amount of HIV in your body and this, in turn, strengthens your immune system.
+This way, atazanavir reduces the risk of developing diseases associated with HIV infection.

 • cobicistat, a booster (pharmacokinetic enhancer) to help improve the effects of atazanavir.
-Cobicistat does not directly treat HIV infection, but rather potentiates the levels of atazanavir in the blood.
-It does this by delaying the degradation of atazanavir, causing it to remain in the body for a longer period.
+Cobicistat does not directly treat HIV infection, but rather increases the levels of atazanavir in the blood.
+It does this by delaying the breakdown of atazanavir, allowing it to stay in the body for longer.

-EVOTAZ may be used by adults and adolescents (12 years of age and older, weighing at least 35 kg) who are infected with HIV, the virus that causes acquired immunodeficiency syndrome (AIDS).
-It is used in combination with other anti-HIV medications to help control HIV infection.
-Your doctor will determine the best combination of these medications with EVOTAZ for you.
+EVOTAZ can be used by adults and adolescents (12 years of age and older, weighing at least 35 kg) who are infected with HIV, the virus that causes acquired immune deficiency syndrome (AIDS).
+It is used in combination with other anti-HIV medicines to help control your HIV infection.
+Your doctor will determine the best combination of these medicines with EVOTAZ for you.

-2. What you need to know before starting EVOTAZ
+2. What you need to know before you take EVOTAZ

 Do not take EVOTAZ

-• if you are allergicto atazanavir, cobicistat, or any of the other ingredients in this medicine (listed in section6)
+• if you are allergicto atazanavir, cobicistat or any of the other ingredients of this medicine (listed in section 6)

 • if you have moderate to severe liver problems